Homemade Dish Soap: How to Make Your Own Health-Friendly Cleaner

 Shake bottle to mix ingredients and shake again prior to use.

-This was so easy and Dr. Bronner's has a good reputation.
-I like that this product can be used for a multitude of cleaning tasks.
-I would suggest that you stock up and buy enough so that you get free shipping, thus reducing costs.
+Dr. Bronner's castile soap has a good reputation.
+I like that castile soap can be used for a multitude of cleaning tasks.

-Let's Skip the Soap and Just Use Good Old Baking Powder
+Let's Skip the Soap and Just Use Good Old Baking Soda

-It just doesn't get any easier.
-I sprinkle baking soda over my dishes and run hot water into the sink!
+It just doesn't get any easier than this.If you don't have Ivory soap on hand, you can sprinkle baking soda over your dishes and run hot water into the sink.

 Store your baking soda in a container near your sink.
 (Optional: add a couple of drops of scented oil to your soda so that it has a wonderful smell.)